Know all the policies related to your eligibility for aid, including GPA requirements, unit requirements, and more.

 - I have the right to an explanation of my financial aid eligibility.

-- I agree to report, in writing, to the Financial Aid Office any changes in my financial, marital, academic, or residential status, or funds and support I receive from any source.
+- I agree to report, in writing, to the Office of Financial Aid any changes in my financial, marital, academic, or residential status, or funds and support I receive from any source.

-- I understand that any change in my status may result in a reduction of my award and may require repayment of any financial aid.
+- I understand that any change in my status may result in a reduction of my aid offer and may require repayment of any financial aid.

-- I understand that Occidental College reserves the right to modify my financial aid award(s) at any time due to changes in my federal, state, or institutional eligibility.
+- I understand that Occidental College reserves the right to modify my financial aid offer(s) at any time due to changes in my federal, state, or institutional eligibility.

 - I have the responsibility to use financial aid funds for education-related expenses only.

-- I agree to complete all procedures for any loans that have been awarded.
-I also agree to attend exit counseling for loans advanced to me, prior to graduation or withdrawal.
+- I agree to complete all procedures for any loans that have been offered.
+I also agree to complete exit counseling for loans advanced to me, prior to graduation or withdrawal.
 Failure to do so will allow Occidental College to withhold records and/or my diploma.

 - I have the responsibility to repay student loans.
-Failure to do so will allow Occidental College to withhold records and/or my diploma.
+Failure to do so will allow Occidental College to withhold my student records and/or diploma.

 - I understand that the College may directly apply awards to my student account.

 - I agree to have my Cal Grant B Stipend (if eligible) credited to my student account.
-I understand that if I need assistance with room, board, books, or living expenses, I should consult with the Financial Aid Office.
+I understand that if I need assistance with room, board, books, or living expenses, I should consult with the Office of Financial Aid.

-- I have a responsibility to respond to requests from the Financial Aid Office and the federal, state, and college auditors in a timely manner.
+- I have a responsibility to respond to requests from the Office of Financial Aid, federal, state, and college auditors in a timely manner.

 - I have the right to privacy.
-All information submitted to the Financial Aid Office will be treated as confidential as prescribed by the Family Educational Rights and Privacy Act (FERPA).
+All information submitted to the Office of Financial Aid will be treated as confidential as prescribed by the Family Educational Rights and Privacy Act (FERPA).